awsdocs/aws-systems-manager-user-guide/doc_source/maintenance-windows-schedule-options.md

 aws ssm create-maintenance-window \
     --name "My-LAX-Maintenance-Window" \
     --allow-unassociated-targets \
+    --duration 3 \
+    --cutoff 1 \
-    --start-date 2019-01-01T00:00:00-08:00 \
+    --start-date 2021-01-01T00:00:00-08:00 \
     --schedule-timezone "America/Los_Angeles" \
-    --schedule "cron(0 09 ? * FRI *)"
+    --schedule "cron(0 09 ? * WED *)"
 ```

-This means that the maintenance window won't run until after its specified start date and time, which is at Midnight US Eastern Time on Tuesday, January 1, 2019\. \(This time zone is five hours behind UTC time\.\) Taken together, the `--schedule-timezone` and `--schedule` values mean that the maintenance window runs at 9 AM every Friday in the US Pacific Time Zone \(represented by "America/Los Angeles" in IANA format\)\.
-The first execution in the enabled period will be on Friday, January 4th, 2019, at 9 AM US Pacific Time\.
+This means that the first run of the maintenance window won't occur until *after* its specified start date and time, which is at 12:00 AM US Pacific Time on Friday, January 1, 2021\. \(This time zone is eight hours behind UTC time\.\) Note that in this case, the start date and time of the window period don't represent when the maintenance windows first runs\.
+Taken together, the `--schedule-timezone` and `--schedule` values mean that the maintenance window runs at 9 AM every Wednesday in the US Pacific Time Zone \(represented by "America/Los Angeles" in IANA format\)\.
+The first execution in the enabled period will be on Wednesday, January 4th, 2021, at 9 AM US Pacific Time\.

 ## Example 2: Specify a maintenance window start date and end date<a name="schedule-example-start-end-date"></a>